digital

 Scaling file formats and protocols to several decades is not a trivial task as we cannot predict the future.
 This is in some fundamental way a guess at what will last, or not.

-We still believe that some meaningful choices are possible to make, from using text files as our preferred way of storing metadata, to designing for cryptographic agility, carefully planning forward-compatibility, etc.
+We still believe that some meaningful choices are possible to make, from using text files as our preferred way of storing metadata, extensible designs, forward-compatibility, etc.

 Is this blockchain or not?